suixinsuo/olympus-protocol/docs/Using Components.md

 ```javascript
     await exchange.setMotAddress(mockMOT.address);
 ```
-For some providers the fund manager is required to pay a small amount of MOT for calling functions.
+For some providers, the fund manager is required to pay a small amount of MOT for calling functions.

 The MOT address is hardcoded in the code and belongs to the real MOT mainnet address.
 But in the scenarios of Kovan or test cases, we need to set the MOT address manually.
   > In kovan set the MOT kovan address.